New Year's Resolutions to Help Reduce Debt

 #4: Resolve to Automate Your Payments

-Automate as many debt payments as possible.
-It could save you time each month by eliminating sorting through bills, writing checks, driving to the mailbox, or transferring money between accounts.
-It also helps ensure that your bills get paid on time.
+Automate as many debt payments as possible, which helps ensure that your bills get paid on time.
+It could also save you time each month by eliminating the need to sort through bills, write checks or manually make online payments.
 Plus, if your money is automatically going toward paying down debt, you won’t have the opportunity to spend those funds on other things that aren’t helping your debt-reduction crusade.
+The only caveat is to make sure you have enough funds in your account to cover these payments each month, because you definitely don’t want them to bounce.

 #5: Resolve to Track Your Spending

 Setting a budget is important, but if you don’t keep track of the money you’re spending, you could get to the end of the month and realize you’ve spent more than you planned.
 To help avoid overspending, track every purchase you make.
-It doesn’t matter how you do it so long as you actually do it.
-You can write everything down on a piece of paper, use an app, or regularly monitor credit card and banking statements.
+It doesn’t matter how you do it … as long as you actually do it.
+You can write everything down on a piece of paper, use a mobile app, or regularly monitor all your credit card and banking statements.
 Just make sure you know how much you’ve spent and how much you still have to spend to get you through the remainder of the month.

-An emergency fund may not help you reduce existing debt, but it can be an important resource in helping prevent taking on additional debt.
-According to a January 2020 Bankrate survey, nearly 60% of Americans would not be able to cover an unplanned $1,000 expense.
+An emergency fund may not help you reduce existing debt, but it can be an important resource in helping prevent additional debt.
+According to a January 2022 Bankrate survey, nearly 60% of Americans would not be able to cover an unplanned $1,000 expense without borrowing it or relying on credit cards.
 But, if you have an adequate emergency fund, you can use money from it to help cover the cost of an unforeseen expense and hopefully avoid taking on additional debt.

 If you don’t already have some savings for a rainy day, try to allocate at least a small amount of money each month to an emergency fund.
 You’ll be glad you have it when you don’t have to go deeper into debt to pay a medical bill or car repair you never planned for.